metricsgraphics/metrics-graphics/README.md

 <a href="http://metricsgraphicsjs.org/"><img src="http://metricsgraphicsjs.org/images/logo.svg" hspace="0" vspace="0" width="400" height="63"></a>

 _MetricsGraphics.js_ is a library optimized for visualizing and laying out time-series data.
-At just 47KB (minified), it provides a simple way to produce common types of graphics in a principled, consistent and responsive way.
-The library currently supports a wide variety of line charts, with additional chart types in the works.
+At under 50KB (minified), it provides a simple way to produce common types of graphics in a principled, consistent and responsive way.
+The library currently supports line charts, scatterplots and histograms as well as features like rug plots and basic linear regression.

 A sample set of examples may be found on [the examples page](http://metricsgraphicsjs.org).
 The example below demonstrates how easy it is to produce a graphic.
 Our graphics function provides a robust layer of indirection, allowing one to more efficiently build, say, a dashboard of interactive graphics, each of which may be pulling data from a different data source.
 For the complete list of options, and for download instructions, [take a look at the sections below](https://github.com/mozilla/metrics-graphics/wiki).